petromatviichuk/petromatviichuk.github.io/_posts/2016-07-08-nested-json-in-logstash.markdown

 stopping pipeline {:id=>"main"}
 {% endhighlight %}

-As result, **user-request-id** now has "57" as new value.
+As result, **user-request-id** has now "57" as new value.

 ### Case 2: Process field in logstash

-Let's take previous example and try to add location information about client IP addresses.
+Let's take previous example and try to add location information about client IP address.
 In our case it's **"clientIp"** field.

 To handle our nested field, the full path to that field should be specified: **"[request][clientIp]"**.

-Let's slightly modify configuration and see results:
+Let's slightly modify configuration and see the results:

 {% highlight shell %}
 $ cat json-test.conf